mike6942069420/webrs/README.md

 ### Docker

 The `Dockerfile` and `docker-compose.yml` provide a runtime environment for the webserver.
-The build happens locally; Docker is used to test the production binary in a containerized environment.
+The build happens locally; Docker is used to test the production binary in a containerized environment but it is also used for deployment by sending over the built Dockerfile image to the remote server.

 ### Git